 States can free the POD account until estate taxes are paid

+Are POD accounts part of an estate?
 If you die with unpaid debts and estate taxes, your POD account may be subject to claims by creditors and the government.
 If there is no cash in the estate to pay estate taxes, the executor can go after those who received the POD and ask for money to pay estate bills.

 There are ways to recover funds from POD designation, but without the cooperation of the beneficiaries, it will be an expensive legal process.